 Following birth, your baby and you will be moved to a ward.
 You can now choose one key visitor in addition to your birth partner, to visit you on the postnatal ward provided they are not unwell or have any symptoms of coronavirus.
 Please speak to your midwife to see the guidelines in your local area.
 Whilst we understand that this may be difficult, it's essential that we limit the number of visitors to hospitals during this time to protect other pregnant women, their babies, and staff.

 If you and your baby are well you will be discharged home as quickly as possible.
 Your postnatal care will be discussed with you when you are discharged, but be reassured that you will get the support and care you need from your maternity team.

 More information on caring for your newborn baby

 Once home, your midwifery service, health visitor and family nurse will support you.
-We know that you'll want family and friends to meet your new baby but it's recommended you continue to follow government advice on self-isolation and physical distancing.
+We know that you'll want family and friends to meet your new baby.
+It is recommended you continue to follow government advice on physical distancing.

 If you become unwell when you get home

 If you become unwell in any way whilst at home with your baby please contact your GP, midwife or maternity unit.

 - For non-emergency concerns do not hesitate to phone NHS 24 on 111.

 If you are concerned about your physical or mental health or the health of your baby in any way do not wait to seek help.
 Phone your midwife or maternity unit straight away.